OmerNeter/tweets_politics_project/README.md

 This repository includes all code and links to data sets used in the study "“Signals of Propaganda” - Detecting and Estimating Political
 Influences in Information Cascades in Social Networks".

-There are 3 main directories,
+There are 3 main directories, where the code is locaded as an ipython code in each directory.
 1. Hashtag analysis. (named hashtags).
   1.1 distribution of counts of hashtags
   1.2 slopes on log-log scale